Teoscar Hernández Preview, Player Props: Mariners vs. Rays

-On Thursday, Teoscar Hernandez (.737 slugging percentage in past 10 games, including four home runs) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
-First pitch is at 6:40 PM ET.
+The Seattle Mariners, including Teoscar Hernandez and his .641 slugging percentage over his past 10 games, battle starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Reds.
+He strung together two hits (going 2-for-4) in his most recent game against the Rays.

 Teoscar Hernández Game Info & Props vs. the Rays